 Cosmetic surgery can sometimes go wrong, or the results may not be what you were expecting.

 Contact the clinic where you had the operation as soon as possible if you have unexpected pain or symptoms such as a burning sensation, red skin, or unusual swelling in or around your breast.

 You can report problems with your breast implants through the government's Yellow Card Scheme.
 By reporting any issues, you're helping provide more information about the safety of the implants.

 If you're not happy with the results or think the procedure was not carried out properly, speak to your surgeon at the hospital or clinic where you were treated.

 You can also contact the Care Quality Commission (CQC) if you have concerns about your care.
-If necessary, you can make a complaint about a doctor to the General Medical Council (GMC), who regulate doctors' practice.
+If necessary, you can raise a concern about a doctor to the General Medical Council (GMC).